LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.2/index.en.md

 ## Anomaly Detection Framework

-Multiple large-scale micro air quality monitoring systems have been successfully deployed in different countries and cities.
-However, one of these micro sensors' main challenges is ensuring data quality and detecting possible anomalies in real-time.
-In 2018, the research team of the Network Research Laboratory of the Institute of Information Science, Academia Sinica, Taiwan, proposed an anomaly detection framework that can be used in real environments called the [Anomaly Detection Framework](https://ieeexplore.ieee.org/document/8081731) (ADF).
+In various countries and cities, we've seen the successful implementation of expansive networks for monitoring air quality at a micro level.
+One key issue with these tiny sensors is making sure they provide accurate data and can spot any unusual readings as they happen.
+Back in 2018, a team from the Network Research Laboratory at Academia Sinica's Institute of Information Science in Taiwan developed a special system for this purpose, known as the [Anomaly Detection Framework](https://ieeexplore.ieee.org/document/8081731) (ADF).

-This anomaly detection framework consists of four modules:

-1. Time-Sliced Anomaly Detection (TSAD): It can detect abnormal sensor data in space or time in real-time and output the results to other modules for further analysis.
-2. Real-time Emission Detection (RED): It can detect potential regional pollution events in real-time through the detection results of TSAD.
+The ADF is composed of four main parts:

+1. **Time-Sliced Anomaly Detection (TSAD):** This part is all about catching odd data from the sensors, either related to time or location, right when it occurs.
+It then sends this information to other parts of the system for deeper analysis.
+2. **Real-time Emission Detection (RED):** Using the findings from TSAD, RED focuses on identifying possible pollution events happening in a specific area, doing this in real-time.
-3. Sensor reliability evaluation module (Device Ranking, DR): It can accumulate the detection results of TSAD and evaluate the reliability of each miniature sensor device
+3. **Sensor Reliability Evaluation (Device Ranking, DR):** DR takes the data flagged by TSAD to assess how trustworthy each small sensor device is.
-4. Abnormal use of machine detection module (Malfunction Detection, MD): It can accumulate the detection results of TSAD, and through data analysis, it can identify micro-sensors that may be used abnormally, such as machines installed indoors, placed in continuous Machines next to sources of sexual pollution, etc.
+4. **Abnormal Use of Machine Detection (Malfunction Detection, MD):** Similar to DR, MD also uses TSAD's data but with a different goal.
+It looks for sensors that might not be used properly.
+For example, it can find sensors placed indoors or near constant sources of pollution, which could affect their readings.

+Each of these modules plays a crucial role in ensuring the micro sensors used in air quality monitoring systems work effectively and reliably.

 ![ADF Framework](figures/6-2-1-1.png)

 ### Types of abnormal events

-In the ADF framework, the TSAD module will judge the abnormal event of time or space every time the micro air quality sensor receives new sensing data.
-We will use the micro air quality sensor as an example to illustrate :
+In the ADF framework, the TSAD module assesses unusual occurrences in time or space whenever the micro air quality sensor gets new data.
+Let's use the micro air quality sensor as an example to explain this:

-- Time-type abnormal events: We assume that air diffusion is uniform and slow, so the value change of the same micro air quality sensor in a short period should be extremely gentle.
-There are drastic changes in a short period, which means that abnormal events may occur in the time dimension.
+- Time-related abnormal events: We start with the assumption that air spreads out evenly and slowly.
+Therefore, the readings from the same micro air quality sensor should change only slightly over a short period.
+If there's a rapid and significant change in these readings in a short time, it could indicate something abnormal happening related to time.

-- Spatial abnormal events: We can assume that the outdoor air will spread evenly in geographical space, so the sensing value of the micro-air sensor should be similar to the surrounding sensors.
-Suppose there is a considerable difference between the sensing value of one particular sensor and its neighboring at the same time.
-In that case, an abnormal event may occur in the space where the sensor is located.
+- Space-related abnormal events: We generally expect that outdoor air disperses uniformly over a geographical area.
+This means that the readings from a micro air quality sensor should be roughly similar to those from sensors nearby.
+If the readings from one specific sensor are drastically different from those of its neighbors at the same time, it might suggest an unusual event happening in the location of that sensor.

 ### Possible causes of abnormal events

-There are many possible causes for the abnormal events described above.
-Common ones are:
+There are several reasons why the abnormal events we've talked about might happen.
+Some of the most common ones include:

-- Abnormal installation environment: The sensor is installed in a specific environment, so it cannot show the overall environmental phenomenon, such as installed next to a temple, in a barbecue shop, or in other indoor places without ventilation.
+- Putting the sensor in the wrong place: Sometimes, the sensor is set up in a specific area, which means it can't accurately measure the overall environment.
+This could be because it's placed next to a temple, inside a barbecue shop, or in any indoor area that doesn't have good air flow.
-- Machine failure or installation error: For example, when the sensor is installed, the direction of the air intake is wrong, or the fan of the sensor is fouled so that the operation is not smooth.
+- Issues with the sensor itself or how it's set up: For instance, the sensor might be installed facing the wrong way, which affects how it takes in air.
+Or, the fan in the sensor could be dirty, which would make it work poorly.
-- A temporary source of contamination occurs: For example, someone smoking, a fire, or emitting pollutants right next to the sensor.
+- Sudden nearby pollution: This could be something like someone smoking close to the sensor, a nearby fire, or other pollutants being released right next to it.

 ## Case Study

-In this article, we will take the Civil IoT Taiwan project air quality data as an example.
-We will use some campus micro air quality sensors installed in Kaohsiung City for analysis and introduce how to use the ADF detection framework to find potential sensors that may be installed indoors or located near pollution sources.
-We will also rank the sensors depending on their trustworthiness.
+In this article, we're going to explore air quality data from the Civil IoT Taiwan project.
+Specifically, we'll look at data from small air quality sensors placed around campuses in Kaohsiung City.
+Our focus will be on how to use the ADF detection framework to identify sensors that might be inside buildings or near sources of pollution.
+Additionally, we'll discuss how to assess and rank these sensors based on how reliable their data is.

 ### Package Installation and Importing

-In this article, we will use the pandas, numpy, plotly, and geopy packages, which are pre-installed on our development platform, Google Colab, and do not need to be installed manually.
-We can use the following syntax to import the relevant packages to complete the preparations in this article.
+In this article, we're going to work with several tools that are already set up for us on Google Colab, our development platform.
+These include pandas, numpy, plotly, and geopy packages.
+Since they are pre-installed, we don't need to worry about installing them ourselves.
+To get started, we'll simply import these packages using the syntax provided below.
+This will set everything up for the tasks we'll be tackling in this article.

 ```python
 import pandas as pd